Matt-Eva/using-environment-variables-in-flask/README.md

 ```

 If you run this commands on your own computer, you'll probably see A LOT of
 values printing out.
-Those are all the different variables your Operating system
+Those are all the different variables your Operating System
 is using!

 You can also just access a single environment variable by running